Our Commitment to Clients During COVID-19

 Given the current outbreak of COVID-19 and the impact the virus is having on our clients, partners, employees, and communities, we have taken steps to deliver continuous service to our clients.
-We are closely monitoring and continue to take direction from global, federal, and local health officials like the World Health Organization (WHO) and the Centers for Disease Control (CDC).
+We continue to take direction from global, federal, and local health officials like the World Health Organization (WHO) and the Centers for Disease Control (CDC).
 The underlying principle that guides us is keeping our employees and clients safe while continuing to provide the excellent services clients have come to expect from us, in a manner to help ensure your systems remain in operation without any negative impact.

-We will continue to closely monitor the situation and do all that we can to protect you and our employees and to ensure that you continue to receive the service that you have come to expect from Secure-24 | NTT.
+We will continue to closely monitor the situation and do all that we can to protect you and our employees and to ensure that you continue to receive the service that you have come to expect from NTT.
 We will advise you of service notifications through your account contacts and communication channels.
-Below are valuable offers from our strategic partners to assist in the successful execution of your BCP, along with additional tools:
+If you have any questions regarding COVID-19, we request that you channel them through your Client Success Manager.

 Below are helpful resources for the U.S. Center for Disease Control and the World Health Organization: